 - What type of wedding do we not want?
 What are things that don’t feel like us?

 Step 2.
-Explore Your Unique Style
+Start Exploring Your Unique Style on Pinterest

 - Search different typography on Pinterest.
 What elements of design are you drawn to?
 Do you like big, bold fonts or more classic elements?

 Step 3.
 Choose 10 Images to Place on Your Wedding Mood Board